square-one/square-one-cms/README.md

 ## Who is running this?

-Jeremy Wilken of Gnome on the run (www.gnomeontherun.com) is heading this initiative to give the Joomla! community an option for a lighter weight distribution.
+Jeremy Wilken of Gnome on the run (www.gnomeontherun.com) is heading this initiative.
+You can help too, just check out the mailing list to start, and more information is on the wiki.

 ## Legal info